Herold7/Herold7/README.md

 ### Bonjour 👋 I'm Herold

-As a young web programmer I aspire to learn more about tech.
+As a young web programmer, I aspire to learn more about tech.

 ___